keatchong/GettingDataAndCleaningData/CookBook.md

 + ’train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.

 # Data Transformation

+For the purpose of carrying out analysis stated in introduction and produce the final dataset,the below data transformation and cleaning steps are to be executed by the accompanying R script:

++ Merge the given training and the test data sets into a single data set for later processing.
++ Extract only the measurements on the mean and standard deviation for each measurement.
++ Replace the activities code in the data set to use descriptive activity names
++ Relabel the data set with descriptive variable names.
++ Create a second,independent tidy data set to show the average value of each variable for each activity and each subject.
++ Output second data set to file

 # Dataset Description